Muurtaja/Localhost-Beautify/README.md

 No more "Index of". =D

 ## Install
+Runs in php 5.5.3, may not work on older versions.

 Just copy the files to yout localhost and set variables in localhostBootstrap/config.php:

 * Host local: `host`;